Recognizing mainboard components of Desktop – Part 2

 Capacitors

-– Mosfet is a type of field-effect transistor (FET), most commonly fabricated by the controlled oxidation of silicon.
-They are very commonly used in digital and analog circuits.
+– Mosfet is a type of field-effect transistor (FET), which is commonly used in digital and analog circuits.

 – Specifications: